iotaledger/bee/README.md

 ## Supporting the project

+The [documentation](https://bee.docs.iota.org) provides information about the structure of Bee and instructions on how to setup your own node.

 If you want to discuss Bee or have some questions about it, join us on the [IOTA Discord server](https://discord.iota.org/) in the `#bee-dev` and `#bee-discussion` channels.